microsoft/pxt/common-docs/teachers.md

     https://arcade.makecode.com/--docs#book:/courses/csintro1

-and after a few moments of compiling the page, you should have a printable book for the course!
+and after a few moments of compiling the page, you should have a complete printable book for the course!